Welding is a profession that requires excellent skill and diversity. It can lead to a respectable career if you put your heart and soul into it.

 When performance is essential, removing the defect altogether is also a professional practice.
 In such cases, welders redo the cavity and fill up all pinholes with a new filler.

-Leading Causes of Slag
+Main Causes of Slag Inclusions

 As mentioned at the start, welding is not a single-factor process.
 There are multiple things at play that need to be accounted for.